ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 By applying the design above, for each path vector query, an ALTO server returns the path vectors and the associated property map modularly and consistently.
-An ALTO server can reuse the data models of the existing information resources, and an ALTO client can subscribe to the incremental updates for the dynamic generated information resources without any changes.
+An ALTO server can reuse the data models of the existing information resources.
+And an ALTO client can subscribe to the incremental updates for the dynamic generated information resources without any changes, if th ALTO server provides incremental updates for them.

 <!--
 In this way, for each  the ALTO server can reuse the  a response can contain both the path vectors in a filtered cost map